nanoman689/interview_questions/README.md

 A block formatting context is a part of a visual CSS rendering of a Web page.
 It is the region in which the layout of block boxes occurs and in which floats interact with each other.

 **A block formatting context is created by one of the following**

--The root element or something that contains it
+- The root element or something that contains it

--Floats (elements where float is not none)
+- Floats (elements where float is not none)

--Absolutely positioned elements (elements where position is absolute or fixed)
+- Absolutely positioned elements (elements where position is absolute or fixed)

--Inline-blocks (elements with display: inline-block)
+- Inline-blocks (elements with display: inline-block)

--Table cells (elements with display: table-cell, which is the default for HTML table cells)
+- Table cells (elements with display: table-cell, which is the default for HTML table cells)

--Table captions (elements with display: table-caption, which is the default for HTML table captions)
+- Table captions (elements with display: table-caption, which is the default for HTML table captions)

--Elements where overflow has a value other than visible
+- Elements where overflow has a value other than visible

--Flex boxes (elements with display: flex or inline-flex)
+- Flex boxes (elements with display: flex or inline-flex)

 **A block formatting context is a box that satisfies at least one of the following**

--The value of "float" is not "none",
+- The value of "float" is not "none",

--The used value of "overflow" is not "visible",
+- The used value of "overflow" is not "visible",

--The value of "display" is "table-cell", "table-caption", or "inline-block",
+- The value of "display" is "table-cell", "table-caption", or "inline-block",

--The value of "position" is neither "static" nor "relative".
+- The value of "position" is neither "static" nor "relative".

 ### What are the various clearing techniques and which is appropriate for what context?